-Field Experience in schools begins in the EDFN 1002 Introduction to Education with approximately 5 hours observations during the semester.
-In EDFN 2003 Foundations of Education course, each candidate observes approximately 15 hours during the semester in classrooms in at least three developmental levels.
+Field Experience in schools begins in EDFN 2003 Foundations of Education course; each candidate observes approximately 15 hours during the semester in classrooms in at least three developmental levels.
 Candidates write reflections about their observations as a means of processing what they are learning.